mem48/geocompr/main.md

 The result, `buff_agg`, is a spatial object with the same geometry as `by` (the circular buffer in this case) but with an additional variable, `pop` reporting summary statistics for all features in `x` that intersect with `by` (the total population of the countries that touch the buffer in this case).
 Plotting the result (with `plot(buff_agg)`) shows that the operation does not really make sense:
-Figure \@ref(fig:buff-agg) shows a population of over half a billion people in a giant circle floating off the west coast of Africa!
+Figure \@ref(fig:buff-agg) shows a population of over half a billion people mostly located in a giant circle floating off the west coast of Africa!

 <div class="figure" style="text-align: center">
 <img src="figures/buff-agg-1.png" alt="Result of spatial aggregation showing the total population of countries that intersect with a large circle whose center lies at 0 degrees longitude and latituge" width="576" />
 <p class="caption">(\#fig:buff-agg)Result of spatial aggregation showing the total population of countries that intersect with a large circle whose center lies at 0 degrees longitude and latituge</p>
 </div>

+The results of the spatial aggregation exercise presented in Figure \@ref(fig:buff-agg) are unrealistic for at least two reasons: people do not live in the sea, and it is wrong to assume that all the people living in countries that *touch* the buffer reside *within* it.
+The most extreme example of this is Sudan, the most northerly country selected: the spatial aggregation operation assumes that all 39 Sudanese people reside in the tiny southerly tip that is within the circular buffer.

 ### Spatial congruence and areal interpolation